ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 This is what the {@link module:image/imagestyle~ImageStyle} feature is designed for.

+The available image styles can be configured using the {@link module:image/image~ImageConfig#styles `image.styles`} option.

+### Semantical image styles

-However, unlike in CKEditor 4, in CKEditor 5 the end user does not set the image border, alignment, margins, width, etc. separately.
+Unlike in CKEditor 4, in CKEditor 5 the end user does not set the image border, alignment, margins, width, etc. separately.
 Instead, they can pick one of the styles defined by the developer who prepared the WYSIWYG editor integration.
 This gives the developer control over how the users style images and makes the user's life easier by setting multiple properties at once.

 A style is applied to the image in form of a class.
-By default, CKEditor 5 is configured to support two styles: "full width" (which does not apply any class &mdash; it is the default style) and "side image" (which applies the `image-style-side` class).
+By default, CKEditor 5 is configured to support two default semantical styles: **"full width"** (which does not apply any class &mdash; it is the default style) and **"side image"** (which applies the `image-style-side` class).

 A normal (full width) image: